British lawmakers recall Murdoch over phone-hacking evidence

 "We are seeking to obtain ... the tape of the meeting during which Rupert Murdoch appears to have been recorded and we will then assess the full contents of that tape," London Police Assistant Commissioner Cressida Dick told parliament's Home Affairs committee.

-She also revealed News Corp was no longer cooperating with detectives as it had been.
+She also revealed News Corp (NWSA.O) was no longer cooperating with detectives as it had been.

 "The relationship has always been a challenging one and since May of this year voluntary cooperation has been significantly reduced," she said.